-Covid-19 has torn families apart, physically that is.
-We haven't seen each other for more than 2 years now until recently when we saw a window of opportunity to travel back to Bohol earlier this November 2021.
-We went to Bohol and stayed for 5 days hopping from one resort to another to make the most out of our vacation.
+This was our first family trip after 2 years into the pandemic.
+When we saw a window of opportunity to travel back to Bohol in November 2021, we booked our tickets right away and stayed for 5 days hopping from one resort to another to make the most out of our vacation.
 One of the resorts we went to was Mithi Resort & Spa.

 Mithi Resort is located along the beachfront of Bingag, Dauis with a half kilometer stretch of white sand beach.
 This resort was established in 1998 and I've been hearing about it for quite a while now especially because it is very active in social media.
 The guest attendant who picked us up from our previous resort told us that the family who owns Mithi Resort is the same one who owns other establishments in Bohol such as BQ Mall, Galleria Luisa and Metro Centre Hotel.
 The resort boasts of its 14-hectare property which includes, not just its own private beach, but also of a cave which guests can enjoy swimming in.